jeephodege0/SLSsteam/README.md

 ## Credits

+- Special thanks to all the staff members of the Anti Denuvo Sanctuary for all the hard work they do.
+They also found a way to use SLSsteam I didn't even intend to, so shoutout to them
 - [DeveloperMikey](https://github.com/DeveloperMikey): Added Nix support
 - Riku_Wayfinder: Being extremely supportive and lightening my workload by a lot.
   So show him some love my guys <3